Thomas P. Magruder: Coolidge declines to interfere

-On 27 October, Secretary Wilbur announced at his daily press conference that after a conference with the Chief Executive at the White House, President Coolidge denied Admiral Magruder’s request for a personal interview and revocation of the recall order.
-Wilbur’s visit to the Executive Mansion was for the express purpose of delivering Magruder’s letter seeking the interview.
+On 27 October, Secretary Wilbur announced at his daily press conference that after a conference with the Chief Executive at the White House, President Coolidge denied Admiral Magruder's request for a personal interview and revocation of the recall order.
+Wilbur's visit to the Executive Mansion was for the express purpose of delivering Magruder's letter seeking the interview.

-The Secretary stated that he believed this was the first time that an officer of Magruder’s rank had gone over the head of the navy secretary in an appeal to the President.
+The Secretary stated that he believed this was the first time that an officer of Magruder's rank had gone over the head of the Navy Secretary in an appeal to the President.

 Outcome

-Magruder spent two years “waiting orders.”
-He was returned to duty in 1929, and served as Commander, Fleet Base Force before retired in 1931.
+Magruder spent two years "waiting orders".
+He was returned to duty in 1929, and served as Commander, Fleet Base Force before retiring in 1931.

-During the admiral's period inactivity, he penned a volume, “The United States Navy,” giving a “snapshot” of the naval service as it was between the two world wars.
+During the admiral's period of inactivity, he penned a volume, The United States Navy, giving a "snapshot" of the naval service as it was between the two world wars.

 Personal life

 Magruder married Rosa Eliza Boush, daughter of Naval Constructor George Richard Boush and his wife, Adele Bilisoly Boush, in Washington, D. C., on 29 May 1893.

 He died 26 May 1938 at Jamestown, Rhode Island, after a long illness.
 He was buried with full military honors in Arlington National Cemetery.
-He was survived by one daughter, Adele Bousch Magruder, who became the wife of Stuart O. Grieg, commander, U.S. Navy.
+He was survived by one daughter, Adele Bousch Magruder, who became the wife of Stuart O. Grieg, Commander, U.S. Navy.

-In Religion he was Presbyterian, in Politics a Jeffersonian Democrat.
+In religion he was Presbyterian, in politics a Jeffersonian Democrat.